-UPDATED: Feb 2019 – Better Interactive Tourist Map, additional attractions and restaurants.
+UPDATED: Feb 2023 – Better Interactive Walking Map Of Rome Tourist Attractions, additional attractions and restaurants.

 Day two is focused on the Vatican, which is a massive site and really deserves a long half day, and then as evening approaches we head back into the city to throw a penny in the Trevi fountain… (Day 2 Walking Map Of Rome – tour route = 6.7KM / 4.2 Miles – some options for bus links between attractions)

 On some trips we are very limited on time, on those occasions we want to see EVERYTHING and have to rush things.
 It’s not ideal, but we designed the below tour routes for fit and healthy people who want to see as much of the best Rome highlights in 48 hours as they can.